ThePenez/Farm-API/README.md

 Buildings:

-GET api/v1/buildings --> get name, unit type and number of units for all buildings POST api/v1/buildings --> create a building and set it's farm feeding interval to feed all of the units in it GET api/v1/buildings/:id --> get name, unit type, number of units of a building, along with id, health and aliveness for all the units in it
+GET api/v1/buildings --> get name, unit type and number of units for all buildings\n POST api/v1/buildings --> create a building and set it's farm feeding interval to feed all of the units in it\n GET api/v1/buildings/:id --> get name, unit type, number of units of a building, along with id, health and aliveness for all the units in it\n
-DELETE api/v1/buildings/:id --> delete a building, stop its farm feeding interval and remove it from the array
+DELETE api/v1/buildings/:id --> delete a building, stop its farm feeding interval and remove it from the array\n

 Units: